sguox002/leetcode/leetcode-all.md

 loop from 1 to 9 we prefer larger number with same size.
 ->>

+<<-256	Paint House    		52.7%	Medium
+n houses in a row, color with rgb 3 colors.
+The cost painting is given a matrix n x 3. no two adjacent color could be the same. dp[i,k], same as paint house II.
+->>

+<<-265	Paint House II    		45.2%	Hard
+n houses in a row painted with k colors. the cost painting a house using a color is different, given by matrix. no ajacent house can be the same color return the min cost to paint all houses. dp[i,k] means the min cost to paint i houses with ending color k. dp[i,k]=min(dp[i,k],dp[i-1,j]+cost[i-1,k])
+->>

 <<-1473	Paint House III    		48.7%	Hard
 given m houses and to be colored with n colors from 1 to n.
 If the house is already colored, then you cannot paint again.